The following SEB+ sessions will be taking place at SEB Gothenburg 2017. Read more details on each session below:

 - Dr Sara Brownell (Arizona State University, United States) - Opportunities and tension points associated with course-based undergraduate research experiences

-- Assoc Prof Susan Rowland (Institute for Teaching and Learning Innovation, Australia) - The ALURE of the authentic large-scale undergraduate research experience
+- Assoc Prof Susan Rowland (Institute for Teaching and Learning Innovation, Australia) - Do we need to design Undergraduate Research Experiences for authenticity?

 - Dr Sara Burton (University of Exeter, UK)

 That teaching is research informed, research led and research based are key characteristics of current higher education practice and reflect their fundamental interconnectedness.
 In this session we will explore the teaching-research nexus and experimental biology teaching excellence in the research context.
 Confirmed speakers will explore the benefits and scalability of authentic research experiences for undergraduate biologists and the value of the student conference experience.
 We are very keen to receive submitted papers on all aspects of the research process in its widest sense in the context of all areas of biology teaching.